Contact Mary Suditu & the Cross Bronx Bridges Team

 How is the air quality being analyzed?

-Environmental Justice
+Environmental Justice and Disadvantaged Communities

-What are you doing about environmental justice?
+What are you doing about environmental justice and effects to disadvantaged communities?

-The communities adjacent to the Cross Bronx Expressway largely consist of low income and/or minority (environmental justice) populations.
-The effects of the project on these populations will be assessed in the Environmental Assessment (EA).
-This assessment will consider existing conditions and burdens; evaluate the potential for the project to result in disproportionate and adverse effects to environmental justice populations; and identify opportunities for the project to provide benefits to these populations.
-NYSDOT is committed to providing meaningful engagement opportunities with environmental justice populations in the transportation decision-making process for the project, as documented in the project’s drafted Environmental Justice Public Engagement Plan (PEP).
+The communities adjacent to the Cross Bronx Expressway largely consist of low income and/or minority populations and disadvantaged communities.
+The Environmental Assessment includes an evaluation of effects of the project on these communities.
+This assessment considers existing conditions and burdens; evaluates the potential for the project to affect these communities; and identifies opportunities for the project to provide benefits.
+NYSDOT is committed to providing meaningful opportunities for low income, minority, and disadvantaged communities to participate in the transportation decision-making process for the project, as documented in the project’s Environmental Justice Public Engagement Plan (PEP).
+The PEP is available on the project website on the Reports and Documents page.

-The draft PEP is available on the website on the Reports and Documents page.
-Ongoing public engagement activities conducted by NYSDOT for this project have included stakeholder meetings to receive input from community groups and organizations, holding community walk-throughs of the project site, attending community board meetings, and the distribution on of a one-page fact sheet (in both English and Spanish) to interested stakeholders.
-These engagements will continue throughout the environmental process and over the duration of the project.
+Ongoing public engagement activities conducted by NYSDOT for this project have included public meetings, stakeholder meetings to receive input from community groups and organizations, community walk-throughs of the project site, and project team attendance at local community events and community board meetings.
+Public engagement will continue throughout the environmental review process and over the duration of the project.

 Reimagining the Cross Bronx Expressway